 I will give this match some credit in that it actually had a story behind it; Ivory was running her mouth about putting Chyna on the injured list, so of course when Chyna returns, she’d want to murder the sole female Right to Censor member.
 And at what many consider to be the greatest WrestleMania of all-time, she got her opportunity, defeating her with a dominant performance in a tragically brief match.

 + The Fabulous Moolah vs. Velvet McIntyre (WrestleMania 2)

-I think I’ve mentioned enough that women’s matches at WrestleMania used to be crazy short and at the second WrestleMania event ever, the legendary Fabulous Moolah faced off with Velvet McIntyre in probably the shortest women’s match in WrestleMania history.
+I think I’ve mentioned enough that women’s matches at WrestleMania used to be crazy short and at the second WrestleMania event ever, Fabulous Moolah faced off with Velvet McIntyre in probably the shortest women’s match in WrestleMania history.
 Honestly, I like the action to this; I just wish they have a longer time to spotlight it.
 Also, how did they not restart the match after McIntyre got pinned with her foot ON THE ROPES?!